Singular-Genomics/G4X-helpers/docs/g4x_data/data_import.md

 ```

 !!!note
-    If you have installed G4X-helpers, then `scanpy` will be available as it is one of its dependencies.
+    If you have installed G4X-helpers, then `scanpy` will be available as one of its dependencies.
 If not, please refer to the [scanpy](https://scanpy.readthedocs.io/en/stable/) documentation for installation guides.

 ## 3. building from raw data